dirtydancing/anduril/docs/anduril-manual.md

 Most of the information below this is for the Advanced UI.
 Anything not already noted above is blocked in the Simple UI.

+To check which UI the user is in, Simple UI or Advanced UI, the user can do a battery check with `3C` from Off:  In Simple UI, the battery voltage will be displayed once, whereas in Advanced UI, the battery voltage will be displayed continuously.

 Ramping / Stepped Ramping Modes
 -------------------------------